VIAME/VIAME/examples/measurement_using_stereo/README.rst

 Running via the standalone script
 ---------------------------------

-Alternatively you can run by specifying the path to camtrawl module (if you have a python environment you should be able to run this without even building VIAME)
+Alternatively you can run by specifying the path to opencv module (if you have a python environment you should be able to run this without even building VIAME)